Jhana 8 logo with lotus leaf.

 What is Jhana Meditation?

-© Vern Lovic – Jhana meditation teacher and author.
+© Vern Lovic – Jhana meditation coach and author.
+Page updated 25 March 2024.

 Jhana is a range of experiences that occurs when the mind is well-concentrated on some small object of meditation (for most, the breath at the nostrils).
 The body is totally at peace without tension, pain, or even feeling the body at all in the later Jhanas.